wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msteams-messaging-extensions/includes/3-exercise-action-commands.md

 Locate the property `id`.
 Change it's value to match the GUID of the Azure AD app that was created when creating the bot in the Azure portal.

-Locate the popery `composeExtensions`.
+Locate the property `composeExtensions`.
 Add a new action command messaging extension to the collection of extensions registered with this Microsoft Teams app by updating the `composeExtensions` property the following JSON.
 This code will add our action command to the compose box and the action command in a message when it is installed.

 ```json
 "composeExtensions": [